119-org/SmartWatch/README.md

   It is an executable, very easy to install.

-3. DFU: right click Computer → properties → Device Manager
+3. DFU enabling drivers:

   a.
-Newman is the SmartWatch
+Right click Computer → properties → Device Manager

   b.
+Set the watch in bootloading mode (turn it on as you pulg it the USB port)

+  c.
+It should show up in the list of available devices as "Newman"

+  d.
 Right click Newman → Properties: Update driver

-  c.
+  e.
+Alternatively, if it didn't show up, use the menu "Action → Add Legacy Hardware"

+  f.
 Choose Browse for drivers

-  d.
+  g.
 Select the Arduino SmartWatch driver folder, it comes with your Arduino installation

-  e.
+  h.
 Choose Trust driver

 4. Install dfu-utils: